galactic-forensics/RPyScope/README.md

 Next up,
-clone the repository from GitHub or download and unpack it.
+clone the repository from GitHub or download an

+d unpack it.
 **Note**: The repository is
 currently private,
 therefore you have to authenticate